 (Note: Byler is now an Ulrich Lifestyle company.)

 “We love sitting outside and eating,” said Susan, “and having friends over.
 It’s a comfortable and cozy space.”

 Next came the need for added storage.
 Susan’s parents passed away and she wanted a place to store boxes of mementos until she had the time to go through them and furniture she was saving for her daughter.
 They started with an off-site storage unit but quickly realized they could purchase an Ulrich Barn for what they were paying on something that wasn’t theirs.

-Looking at long-range plans, they chose the Premier Attic Barn storage shed.
-Featuring a gambrel roof for added headspace, a second story with staircase, and the long country porch, this barn is completely customizable.
+Looking at long-range plans, they chose a shed featuring a gambrel roof for added headspace, a second story with staircase, and the long country porch, this barn is completely customizable.
 The Harrises chose the Navajo white paint color with a red metal roof.
 Adding colorful Adirondack chairs, planters of red geraniums, wall art, flags, and the swing turns this porch into another space for entertaining friends.

 To bring it all together, the Harrises constructed boardwalks that connect the barn with the gazebo and the deck off the back of the house.
 The boardwalks provide firm footing around the mature tree roots and soft grass.
 It’s as though their backyard is one big family room.